 - have tried to resolve your issues on your own and can't, or

 - have tried to resolve your issues with the help of a mediator or other service and can't, or

-- don't think it will be possible to resolve your issues,
+- don't think it's possible to resolve your issues,

-you can apply for parenting or support orders in either the Provincial (Family) Court of British Columbia or the Supreme Court of British Columbia.
+you can apply for parenting or support orders in either BC Provincial (Family) Court or BC Supreme Court.

 See our fact sheet Do you need to go to Provincial (Family) Court or Supreme Court? to find out which court would be best for your case.
-You can also read our fact sheet Which laws apply to your case? for more information about which court you should go to and which law(s) you can use to get your order.
+And read our fact sheet Which laws apply to your case? for more information about which court you should go to and which law(s) you can use to get your order.

-Once you've decided which court is the right one, select the link below that applies to you to go to the self-help guide.
+Once you've decided which court is the right one for you, choose the appropriate link below to go to the self-help guide.